oneclickvirt/pve/README_EN.md

 **Please make sure that the machine can be reinstalled before use, there is no guarantee that this script will not cause any bugs!!! **

-**If the server is a VPS and not a solo service, there may be various bugs, please be ready to reinstall the server if the deployment fails!!!! **
+**If the server is a VPS and not a dedicated server , there may be various bugs, please be ready to reinstall the server if the deployment fails!!!! **

 ### Configuration and system requirements